By Alon Klayman, Threat Hunting Expert at Team Axon

 • Successful RDP connection at 18:01 towards the server using a local user account named “administrat0r” user account toward “HNTR-AppSERV-01” originated from a non-organizational external IP address.

-She also mentioned that there were only 3 RDP connections toward this server over the last 3 months.
+She also mentioned that there were only 3 RDP connections to this server over the last 3 months.
 The other two were about two months ago from a known organizational IP address, which makes the specific RDP connection mentioned above highly suspicious to be related to the exfiltration.

 image7-1Diagram C: Incident Investigation - Checkpoint A